fmhy/edit/docs/ai.md

 ## ▷ Coding AIs

-* **Note** - Keep in mind many coding AIs run in root, so its best to avoid giving them full drive / root access to avoid any sort of issues or accidental deletions.
+* **Note** - Keep in mind many coding AIs run in root, so it's best to avoid giving them full drive / root access to avoid any sort of issues or accidental deletions.
 Remember to backup code first before running the AI or prompts, as they can sometimes break things.

 ***